 This stage lasts only 5 minutes.
 They will adopt a comfortable sleeping posture during this stage.
 It is quite impossible to awaken your at in this stage.
 They will not respond to touch or voice in this stage.

 Your cat will keep alternating between the two stages of sleep.
-This cycle keeps continuing until thee cat is ready to wake up finally.
+This cycle keeps continuing until the cat is ready to wake up.

 Do Certain Breeds of Cats Fall Asleep Faster than Others?